 Fingerhut is a direct-sales company (catalogs, website, etc.) based in Minnetonka, Minnesota.
 They also have offices in Eden Prairie, MN, where MST3K was produced.

-Yolae got really tired of coming home from Fingerhut night after night seeing this big demigod sitting on the couch slamming back Leinies and watching TV …
+You know, for Iole, it got really hard to come home from Fingerhut night after night, see this big demigod sitting on the couch slamming back Leinies and watching TV …

 “Leinie” is a nickname for Leinenkugel beer, which is distributed mostly in the upper Midwest.
 Brewed in Chippewa Falls, Wisconsin, since 1867 (the brewery is Chippewa Falls’ oldest business), the brand is now owned by Miller Brewing Company.